gabriel-hahn/search-engine/README.md

 # Search Engine
-A search engine API (NodeJS + MongoDB) and a web page like Google.
+A search engine API (NodeJS + MongoDB), crawling methods to search websites and a web page like Google to use this API.

+## Something in the future?

+- [ ] Move websites crawling methods to back-end.

 ## Contributing